omkaarsavant/Scaler-365-Days-of-Code/README.md

-365 Days of Code 2024 FAQ
+365 Days of Code 2024
 Q. What is the Challenge?

-Introducing 365 Days Of Code with Scaler 🤩
+Introducing 365 Days Of Code with Scaler Discord🤩

 Starting from Jan 2, 2024, you can participate in 365 Days of Code with Scaler and code every day to win amazing rewards!